slatedocs/slate/source/includes/_reference.md

 ## Replacing New Relic

-Scout is an attractive option for modern dev teams (frequent deploys, using Git, deploying to many micro instances & containers, using vendors for key infastructure services like Amazon RDS, etc).
+Scout is an attractive option for modern dev teams (frequent deploys, using Git, deploying to many micro instances & containers, using vendors for key infrastructure services like Amazon RDS, etc).
 We provide a laser-focus on getting to slow custom application code fast vs. wide breadth as debugging slow custom application code is typically the most time-intensive performance optimization work.

 In many cases, Scout is able to replace New Relic as-is.
 However, there are cases where your app has specific needs we currently don't provide.
-Here's some of the more common scenarios and our suggestions:
+Don't fret - here's some of the more common scenarios and our suggestions for building a monitoring stack you'll love:

 * __Exception Monitoring__ - we provide metrics on the rate of exceptions but we don't currently provide details on exceptions.
 Our favorite tool for this is [Sentry](http://getsentry.com):
   * Affordable: starts @ $29/mo.